 The list goes on and on.
 Of course, there are many more opportunities, and I am sure that our readers have a lot of them in mind.
 The article would be too long to list all of them and therefore lists 3 as examples.

-NUMBER OF OPPORTUNITY IN STRATEGY
+NUMBER OF OPPORTUNITIES WITH THIS STRATEGY

-Besides the type of forex opportunity, it is also very important to understand, know and expect the correct number of opportunities each Opportunity of the TOFTEM model generates.
+Besides the type of forex opportunity, it is also very important to understand, know, and expect the correct number of opportunities each Opportunity of the TOFTEM model generates.

 A reversal trade setup, which is looking for divergence on the monthly chart, is obviously not an opportunity that occurs often.
-If however, a Forex trader expects the setup to happen every week, then there is a mismatch between expected and realistic number of opportunities from this particular Opportunity within the TOFTEM model.
+If however, a Forex trader expects the setup to happen every week, then there is a mismatch between the expected and realistic number of opportunities from this particular opportunity within the TOFTEM model.